bloomberg/pytest-memray/docs/usage.rst

 .. warning::
-   Is **very** challenging to write tests that do not "leak" memory in some way. interpreter caches but there are some that cannot be correctly detected so you may need to allow some small amount of leaked memory per location or use the ``filtering_fn`` argument to filter out false positive leak reports caused by objects that the interpreter plans to reuse later.
-These caches are implementation details of the interpreter, so the amount of memory allocated, the location of the allocation, and the allocator that was used can all change from one Python version to another.
+   Is **very** challenging to write tests that do not "leak" memory in some way. interpreter caches but there are some that cannot be correctly detected so you may need to allow some small amount of leaked memory per call stack or use the ``filtering_fn`` argument to filter out false positive leak reports caused by objects that the interpreter plans to reuse later.
+These caches are implementation details of the interpreter, so the amount of memory allocated, the call stack of the allocation, and the allocator that was used can all change from one Python version to another.